 Predicting the weather is a fool’s errand.
 Where else can you be considered great at your job when you get everything wrong 50% of the time?
 Major league batter, maybe, but not much else.
-Nonetheless, we are all dying to know: where is it gonna snow this season?
+Nonetheless, we are all dying to know: What’s the forecast?
+Where is it gonna snow this season?
 And how much?!

 The 2010-11 winter season saw record snowfalls at over 90 locations across the Western United States “from Montana to New Mexico and California to Colorado.”
 Can we expect more of the same this year?
 A survey of various meteorological sites shows that this winter probably won’t set any records like last year but we will still see a lot of snow across North America, and if it is half as good as last year, which we expect, it is gonna be a GREAT season!
 We’ve already seen a good amount of snow in Colorado, which has led to resorts such as Winter Park opening early.